cgpeanut/DeployingResources2GCPusingTerraform/README.md

 ```
 Chapter 8: Using Terraform to Auto Scale and Load Balance and Managed Instanced Groups
     Definig your Auto Scale and Load Balancing Variables
-    Hands on LabL Using Terrafomr to auto scale and load balance computer engine instances groups
+    Hands on Lab: Using Terraform to auto scale and load balance computer engine instances groups

 ```
 Chapter 9: Cleaning up
     Deploying Resources Using Terraform